iimachines/Maya2glTF/Readme.md

 I consider this plugin to be production quality now, but use it at your own risk :)

-- Supports **Maya 2016 EXT2, 2017, 2018, 2019** (64-bit only)
+- Supports **Maya 2017-2020** (64-bit only)

-  - Maya 2016 is a different product from Maya 2016 EXT2 and is **_not supported_**, since I can't find a compatible devkit for it.
+  - Maya 2016 is not supported any more

-- No Linux support yet
+- Linux support hasn't been tested a lot.

-  - the code is written using C++ 17 and CMake, so should be platform independent, so can be ported by people with this experience (PR welcome! :)

 - Supports **static and animated, skinned and morphed meshes**